cabanem/pipeline/knowledge_base_kickoff_guide.md

 * You can query the KB and get relevant chunks back.
 * Recipe builders can use the KB without worrying about internal mechanics.

-Would you like me to **turn this into a one-pager “handout”** (cleaned up for non-technical eyes, like something you can drop into a Slack message or Confluence page)?
-That way it doubles as both instructions and managerial visibility.